qiaoshun8888/practice/academic/cs6373_pl/questions-ch2.md

     - Scientific

 - What was the source of all of the control flow statements of Fortran I?
-    - Three-way selecttion statement (IF)
+    - IBM 704 Instruction

 - What was the most significant feature added to Fortran I to get Fortran II?
-    - Independent compilation
+    - Independent compilation of subroutines.

 - Which version of Fortran was the first to have character string handling?
     - Fortran 77: Character string handling, Logical loop control statement, IF-THEN-ELSE statement.